artemnovichkov/spasibo/README.md

 ## Known issues

 With some environments Spasibo may have a problems with Cocoapods.
-If you see `pod: command not found` error, try to set PATH environment with you pod path.
+If you see `Fail to run pod spec cat` error, try to set PATH environment with you pod path.
 To do it, run:

 ```bash
 $ which pod